Newton-Wellesley Hospital: Facilities and current operations

 There are 273 available beds and more than 21,000 discharges every year at Newton-Wellesley Hospital.
 On average, there are 56,000 visits in the emergency room yearly and more than 3,700 babies born.
 14,000 surgical cases are seen each year.
 The hospital employs approximately 2,500 people.

 The main campus of Newton-Wellesley is located at 2014 Washington Street, Newton, Massachusetts, near the intersection of Routes 16 & 128 (I-95), one mile south of the Mass.
 Pike (I-90).
 The closest MBTA stop is Woodland, two blocks from the hospital on the D (Riverside) Branch of the MBTA Green Line.

-An additional urgent care treatment facility is located offsite at the Waltham Urgent Care Center at 9 Hope Avenue in Waltham, MA.
-Laboratory Services also has offsite locations in Natick, Walpole, Waltham and Weston.
+An additional urgent care treatment facility was located offsite at 9 Hope Avenue in Waltham, MA; this facility closed permanently on December 31, 2024.
+Laboratory Services operates offsite locations in Natick, Walpole, Waltham and Weston.

 Hospital rating data

 The HealthGrades website contains the clinical quality data for Newton-Wellesley Hospital, as of 2018.
 For this rating section clinical quality rating data and patient safety ratings are presented.

 For inpatient conditions and procedures, there are three possible ratings: worse than expected, as expected, better than expected.
 For this hospital the data for this category is: